 Scott Vigallon of Las Positas was invited to participate in Blackboard's Teaching and Learning Roadmap webinar in which Blackboard's new Ultra version would be featured.
 Scott volunteered to share the most important information with the task force at its April 15 meeting.
 He also received an invitation to explore the new version in a hands-on manner with an Educator Preview for Ultra.
-Scott was able to share the webinar information and present a demo of Ultra at the April 15 meeting.
+Scott provided an overview of Blackboard Ultra at the April 15 meeting.
+He was able to share the webinar information and to show a brief demo of the Blackboard Ultra sandbox.
+He also provided the link to a Blackboard Ultra video demo posted on the web.
+The Chabot OEI Task Force members want to have the Blackboard vendor do an updated demo on the future Ultra release, so they can do a more detailed comparison of the features of Blackboard Ultra to Canvas.